lordofthejars/nosql-unit/README.md

 -   config servers which stores metadata about the clusters.
 -   mongos servers determine the location of required data from shards.

-Apart from setting up a sharding architecture, we also have to register each shard, enable sharding for database, enable sharding for each collection we want to particionate,  and defining which element of the document is used to calculate the shard key.
+Apart from setting up a sharding architecture, we also have to register each shard, enable sharding for database, enable sharding for each collection we want to partition,  and defining which element of the document is used to calculate the shard key.

 For more information about _Sharding_ read [mongoDB](http://docs.mongodb.org/manual/sharding/)